acon96/home-llm/README.md

 ![image](https://github.com/airtonix/home-llm/assets/61225/6f5d9748-5bfc-47ce-8abc-4f07d389a73f)

-When setting up the component, there are 4 different "backend" options to choose from:
+When setting up the component, there are 5 different "backend" options to choose from:

 a.
 Llama.cpp with a model from HuggingFace
 b.
 Llama.cpp with a locally provided model
 c.
 A remote instance of text-generation-webui
 d.
 A generic OpenAI API compatible interface; *should* be compatible with LocalAI, LM Studio, and all other OpenAI compatible backends
+e.
+Ollama api

 See [docs/Backend Configuration.md](/docs/Backend%20Configuration.md) for more info.

-#### a.
-Installing llama-cpp-python for local model usage

-In order to run a model directly as part of your Home Assistant installation, you will need to install one of the pre-build wheels because there are no existing musllinux wheels for the package.
-Compatible wheels for x86_x64 and arm64 are provided in the [dist](./dist) folder.
-Copy the `*.whl` files to the `custom_components/llama_conversation/` folder.
-They will be installed while setting up the component.

-#### b.
-Setting up the Llama.cpp backend with a model from HuggingFace
+#### Llama.cpp Backend with a model from HuggingFace

+This is option A

 You need the following settings to configure the local backend from HuggingFace:
 1. Model Name: the name of the model in the form `repo/model-name`.
 The repo MUST contain a GGUF quantized model.
 2. Model Quantization: The quantization level to download.
 Pick from the list.
 Higher quantizations use more RAM but have higher quality responses.

-#### c.
-Setting up the Llama.cpp backend with a locally downloaded model
+#### Llama.cpp Backend with a locally downloaded model

+This is option B

 You need the following settings to configure the local backend from HuggingFace:
 1. Model File Name: the file name where Home Assistant can access the model to load.
 Most likely a sub-path of `/config` or `/media` or wherever you copied the model file to.

-#### d.
-Setting up the "remote" backends
+#### Remote Backends

+This is effectively options C, D and E

 You need the following settings in order to configure the "remote" backend:
 1. Hostname: the host of the machine where text-generation-webui API is hosted.
 If you are using the provided add-on then the hostname is `local-text-generation-webui` or `f459db47-text-generation-webui` depending on how the addon was installed.